 - HANDSHAKE is here!
 Login to update your profile and get started searching for internships and jobs!

 - Campus Philly Careers - register with Campus Philly to gain access to hundreds of local Philadelphia internship opportunities

 Questions?
 Contact us at email@example.com or stop by Walton 202 or 216.

 Internships are of tremendous importance and value to you!
 Not only do internships provide practical experiences in different types of work environments, they also allow you to learn from and network with current working professionals in your desired fields.

 An internship can be defined as any practical work experience offered by an employer to a potential employee, or “intern,” that will provide experience within a certain profession or occupation.
 Internships come in various formats, including paid and unpaid, for credit and not for credit.

 First, speak with your professors or department internship supervisor to find out the guidelines surrounding internships for your major before you begin your search.
 If you wish to do your internship for credit, it must meet department requirements.
-Next, be sure to reach out to the Office of Talent and Career Development to prepare your resume, cover letter, and to practice your interviewing skills!
+Next, be sure to reach out to the Center for Career Development to prepare your resume, cover letter, and to practice your interviewing skills!
 Our career counselors are available for one-on-one appointments to help you prepare for your internship search and to answer any questions you may have.